Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 ----

-Once we have bound the variable `$hits` to the `<TEI>` elements in our corpus that contain the string `"ghost"` we then use the `ft:facets()` function to return the publisher names for those documents with a count of the number of matching articles by each publisher.
+Once we have boundthe `<TEI>` elements in our corpus that contain the string `"ghost"` to the variable `$hits`, we then use the `ft:facets()` function to return the publisher names for those documents with a count of the number of matching articles by each publisher.
 Note that *we do no explicit counting in our FLWOR*; the counts are created at index time and are available without having to count at query time.
-The first argument to the function `ft:facets()` is the result of `ft:query()` (in this case the `$hits` variable), the second argument is the name of the facet, which we specified as the value of the `@dimension` attribute in the index file  (in this case the string `"publisher"`), and the third argument (which is optional) is the maximum number of results to return (we omit this argument to return all hits).
+The first argument to the function `ft:facets()` is the result of `ft:query()` (in this case the `$hits` variable), the second argument is the name of the facet, which we specified as the value of the `@dimension` attribute in the index file  (in this case the string `"publisher"`), and the third argument (which is optional) is the maximum number of results to return (we omit this argument to return all results).

 The `ft:facets()` function returns a *map*, which is a structure that contains *key:value* pairs.
 In this case the *keys* are the string values of each unique `<publisher>` element in the corpus and the associated *values* in the map are the numbers of documents for each  publisher.
 Maps cannot easily be serialized (rendered, printed) directly, and we want to convert the map structure into XML anyway.
 Furthermore, the entries in the map returned by `ft:facets()` are automatically sorted from highest to lowest counts, which is part of what we want, but the keys with the same count come back in an unpredictable order, and we want to alphabetize them in our output, which means that we need to sort them ourselves.
 We address these requirements by converting the map to a sequence of XML elements and then sorting the elements, as follows:

 1. In our example above we use the `map:for-each()` function to loop over the *key: value* pairs.
 2. For each *key: value* pair, we bind the key (the name of the publisher) to the variable name `$label` and the value (the number of times that publisher appears in the collection of documents represented by `$hits`) to the variable name `$count`.
 3. We create an XML `<facet>` element (you can call it whatever you want) with two children and write the label and count values into the children.
-4. We bind that sequence of `<facet>` elements to a variable called `$facet-elements` and use a FLWOR to traverse over the values (`for`), sort them the way we want (`order by`), and output them in the new order.
+4. We bind that sequence of `<facet>` elements to a variable called `$facet-elements` and use a FLWOR to traverse over the values (`for`), sort them the way we want (`order by`), and return them in the new order.

 ### 2.5.
 Computed values

 The facet example above uses the string value of the `<publisher>` element as it appears in the XML source files, but we actually want to sort and render the publisher names in a list with definite and indefinite articles moved to the end.
 For example, we want a publisher name like *The Weekly Times* to be sorted and rendered as “Weekly Times, The”.
-Facets let us perform that operation at index time, instead of query time, which means that we perform it only once, and at a time when performance speed is less important.
+Facets let us perform that string surgery at index time, instead of query time, which means that we perform it only once, and at a time when performance speed is less important.

 We can use an inline XPath expression to create a computed facet value, but the XPath to perform the operation we want is long enough that inlining it would make our index file difficult to read, and we also need to use the same function elsewhere in our app and we don’t want to have to write it out more than once.
 For that reason we create the function in a separate function library, which we then import into our *collection.xconf* index file.
 The function that moves the definite and indefinite articles around is: